phnx-im/docs/src/spec/future_work.md

 ## Tighter authentication

-The AuthTokens required for client-side authentication by QS and DS prove that the client owns a signature key and are bound losely to the context in which they are used.
+The AuthTokens required for client-side authentication by QS and DS prove that the client owns a signature key and are bound loosely to the context in which they are used.
 However, having the signature cover the whole request would provide a tighter bind between authentication and context.
 One drawback is that we either have to re-serialize the request to sign/verify, or that we have to fix the general request serialization scheme to a deterministic one that accommodates signatures.

 ## Re-initialization of groups